So I have this bathroom.

 So the bathroom was this blue color.

-Which was nice and serene but also made this very soul crushingly small room even more small.
+Which was nice and serene but also made this very soul-crushingly small room even smaller.

 We also had one of those builder grade mirrors that take up most of the wall as well.

-We ended up finding an amazing mirror at Lowe’s Labor Day weekend 2010 but before you look at the picture let me offer a disclaimer about the picture you are about to see:
+We ended up finding an amazing mirror at Lowe’s Labor Day weekend of 2010 but before you look at the picture let me offer a disclaimer about the picture you are about to see:

 There is Monistat on the counter.

-Because in addition to having a really ugly bathroom in 2010, I must have also had a yeast infection.
+Because as well as having a really ugly bathroom in 2010, I must have also had a yeast infection.

 And yes, I could have edited the photo but I decided to be real.